jxltom/contrihub/README.md

 # Contrihub for Github in Android and iOS

-An APP in Android and iOS for viewing your Timeline, Pull Requests, Issues and more! :tada::tada::tada:
+APP in Android and iOS for viewing your Timeline, Pull Requests, Issues and more! :yum::yum::yum:

 ## Features